 - Section 6.1.
 Governance Structure.
 The Academy shall be organized and administered under the direction of the Academy Board and pursuant to the Governance Structure as set forth in Schedule 7a.
 The Academy shall have four officers: President, Vice-President, Secretary and Treasurer.
 The officer positions shall be filled by persons who are members of the Academy Board.
 A description of their duties is included in Schedule 2. - Section 6.2.
 Educational Goals.
 The Academy shall pursue the educational goals identified in Schedule 7b.
 The educational goals shall include demonstrated improved pupil academic achievement for all groups of pupils. - Section 6.3.
 Educational Programs.
 The Academy shall deliver the educational programs identified in Schedule 7c. - Section 6.4.
 Curriculum.
-The Academy shall implement and follow the curriculum identified in Schedule 7d. - Section 6.5.
+The Academy shall implement and follow the curriculum identified in Schedule 7d.

+- Section 6.5.
 Method of Pupil Assessment.
 The Academy shall evaluate pupils' work based on the assessment strategies identified in Schedule 7e.
-To the extent applicable, pupil performance at the Academy shall be assessed using both the mathematics and reading portions of the Michigan Student Test of Educational Progress ("M-STEP") or the Michigan Merit Examination ("MME") designated under the Code.
-The Academy shall provide the Charter Schools Office with copies of reports, assessments and test results concerning the following:

-- (a) educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the Charter Schools Office; - (b) an assessment of the student performances at the end of each academic school year or at such other times as the University Board may reasonably request; - (c) an annual education report in accordance with the Code; - (d) an annually administered nationally recognized norm-referenced achievement test for the Academy's grade configuration, or a program of testing approved by the Charter Schools Office; and - (e) all tests required under Applicable Law. - Section 6.6.
+The Academy also shall assess pupil performance using all applicable testing that the Code or the Contract require.
+The Academy shall provide the Charter Schools Office with copies of reports, assessments and test results concerning the following: - (a) educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the Charter Schools Office; - (b) an assessment of the student performances at the end of each academic school year or at such other times as the University Board may reasonably request; - (c) an annual education report in accordance with the Code; - (d) an annually administered nationally recognized norm-referenced achievement test for the Academy's grade configuration, or a program of testing approved by the Charter Schools Office; and - (e) all tests required under Applicable Law. - Section 6.6.
 Application and Enrollment of Students.
 The Academy shall comply with the application and enrollment policies identified in Schedule 7f.
 With respect to the Academy's pupil admissions process, the Academy shall provide any documentation or information requested by the Charter Schools Office that demonstrates the following: - (a) The Academy has made a reasonable effort to advertise its enrollment efforts to all pupils; and - (b) The Academy's open enrollment period was for a duration of at least 2 weeks and permitted the enrollment of pupils at times in the evening and on weekends. - Section 6.7.
 School Calendar and School Day Schedule.
 The Academy shall comply with the school calendar and school day schedule guidelines as set forth in Schedule 7g. - Section 6.8.
 Age or Grade Range of Pupils.
 The Academy shall comply with the age and grade ranges as stated in Schedule 7h. - Section 6.9.
 Collective Bargaining Agreements.
 Collective bargaining agreements, if any, with employees of the Academy shall be the responsibility of the Academy. - Section 6.10.
 Accounting Standards.
-The Academy shall at all times comply with generally accepted public sector accounting principles and accounting system requirements that comply with the Code, this Contract, the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules. - Section 6.11.
-Annual Financial Statement Audit.
-The Academy shall conduct an annual financial statement audit prepared and reviewed by an independent certified public accountant.
-In accordance with timeframes set forth in the Master Calendar, the Academy shall submit one (1)
+The Academy shall at all times comply with generally accepted public sector accounting principles and accounting system requirements that comply with the Code, this Contract, the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules.